swiftnative/URLConfig/README.md

 Insted, use native approach with straightforward configuration.
 What give full flexibility and increate [Locality-of-Behavior](https://htmx.org/essays/locality-of-behaviour/)

+You can learn more about solution and motivation in [this post](https://www.swiftnative.com/how-to-be-friends-with-urlrequest/).

 ## Getting Started

 Add the following dependency clause to your Package.swift: